richardvenneman/appsignal-docs/source/support/known-issues/alpine-linux-ruby-gem-2-4-elixir-package-1-4-upgrade-problems.html.md

 The AppSignal Elixir package detects the system architecture by asking [Erlang](https://www.erlang.org/)'s [`system_info`](http://erlang.org/doc/man/erlang.html#system_info-1) function for which architecture it has been compiled.
 If this function returns the wrong architecture type, AppSignal will assume the wrong architecture and try to install it for that architecture.

 For Elixir this has been reported with the [bitwalker/alpine-elixir](https://github.com/bitwalker/alpine-elixir) Docker image.
 This Docker image is based on the [bitwalker/alpine-erlang](https://github.com/bitwalker/alpine-erlang) which reports the wrong system architecture.
-A [fix was submitted](https://github.com/bitwalker/alpine-erlang/pull/16) to have these newer images from this vendor report the correct system architecture.
+A [fix was merged](https://github.com/bitwalker/alpine-erlang/pull/16) to have these newer images from this vendor report the correct system architecture.
+We expect newer versions of this image than tag `20.1.3` to be released with this fix.

 ## Symptoms